Persistent Identifiers

 • EZID Username: The EZID user who has permission to create and update identifiers for the above namespace.

 • EZID Password: The password for the above EZID user.
-Note that for security reasons this password doesn't persist in the form, so if changes are made to the NAAN & Shoulder Namespace or EZID Username you must also re-enter the password before pressing "submit".
+Note that for security reasons this password doesn't persist in the form, so if changes are made to the NAAN & Shoulder Namespace or EZID Username you must also re-enter the password before pressing "Submit".

-EZID specific configuration options
+EZID specific configuration options as listed above.

 DataCite configuration